sfernandez0/Project1/README.md

 * What does the model you have implemented do and when should it be used?

-  The implemented model is an iterative LASSO regression model that uses a homotopy method to update its solution as new data points are added.
-It maintains an active set of features along with their signs, and it updates the inverse Hessian (matrix K) incrementally using rank-1 updates.
-This model is particularly useful in online learning scenarios where data arrives sequentially and you need to update the regression solution in real time.
-It is also suitable for high-dimensional datasets where only a few features are relevant (i.e., when a sparse solution is expected).
+  The model implements Lasso regression using the Homotopy Method.
+It is particularly useful for high-dimensional datasets where sparsity in the model coefficients is desired for feature selection and improved interpretability.

 * How did you test your model to determine if it is working reasonably correctly?
+  We developed a suite of tests using pytest, including:
+    - Testing on small synthetic datasets with known true coefficients.
+    - Testing on collinear datasets to ensure that the model produces sparse solutions.
+    - Direct comparison of prediction accuracy and coefficient estimation with scikit-learn’s Lasso model (LassoComparisson.ipynb).

 * What parameters have you exposed to users of your implementation in order to tune performance?

-  The model exposes the following key parameters for performance tuning:
+The following parameters can be tuned:
-    - mu (Regularization Parameter): This parameter (often denoted as lambda) controls the strength of the L1 penalty.
-Adjusting mu allows users to control the sparsity level of the solution.
+    - mu: The regularization parameter controlling the strength of the L1 penalty.
-    - tol (Numerical Tolerance): This parameter sets the threshold for comparisons with zero, ensuring numerical stability during the iterative updates.
-It affects how the model determines if a coefficient is active or should be set to zero.
+    - tol: The tolerance used to determine when a coefficient is effectively zero.
+    - max_iter: The maximum number of iterations for the Homotopy algorithm.
-These parameters enable users to fine-tune the balance between sparsity and fitting accuracy, as well as the numerical stability of the solution.
+These parameters allow users to adjust the level of sparsity, convergence precision, and computational cost.

 * Are there specific inputs that your implementation has trouble with?
 Given more time, could you work around these or is it fundamental?